aws/aws-auto-scaling-custom-resource/README.md

 }
 ```

 This creates two alarms: one for scaling out and one for scaling in.
-It also returns a Amazon Resource Name (ARN) of the policy that is registered with CloudWatch, which it uses to invoke scaling whenever the metric is in breach.
+It also returns the Amazon Resource Name (ARN) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric is in breach.

 ## 8. Test the scaling policy